taylorfinnell/awscr-signer/README.md

 The following items are known issues.
 A client using this library can ensure these headers are never signed as a work around until they get fixed.

-- Relative paths are not supported ie: `/example/..`
 - Certain slashes in the URI path ie: `//example//`, `//`
 - Newline separated values
 - Spaces in the path ie: `/example stuff/`